ruanbekker/ruanbekker.github.io/source/_posts/2022-04-19-publish-and-use-your-ansible-role-from-git.markdown

 In this tutorial we will be creating a ansible role, publish our ansible role to github, then we will install the role locally and create a ansible playbook to use the ansible role.

+The source code for this blog post will be available on my [github](https://blog.ruanbekker.com/blog/2022/04/19/publish-and-use-your-ansible-role-from-git/) repository.

 ## Ansible Installation

 Create a virtual environment with Python: